botpress/botpress/docs/guide/docs/main/content.md

 All Content Types define a `renderElement` function that tells how a Content Element gets rendered on different channels.

 > **Note:** This is critical because every channel is different and has a different set of functionalities.
-You want to be able to customize and leverage the features of the different platforms to offer the best user experience as possible.
+You want to be able to customize and leverage the features of the different platforms to offer the best user experience possible.

-### Example
+### Rendering Function

 Here's the web rendering function of the Text Content Type: